Assassinkin/pythonScripts/README.md

 ## PhishingNightmare
 Whats the most painfull experience a phishing site owner can experience?

-Well it is easy receivings alot of login/password and they turn out to be all fake, xD. serves you right trash!!
+Well it is easy, receiving a lot of login/password.
+But, they turn out to be all fake, xD. serves you right trash!!